Administration¶

 Click Confirm to confirm or Cancel to cancel.

-If at least one domain exists in the database, folders can be added to a domain.
-To show existing folders of a domain, navigate to the domain view in the drawer.
+If at least one domain exists in the database, public folders can be added to a domain.
+To show existing public folders of a domain, navigate to the domain view in the drawer.

-Click on a domain to expand available sub-pages and click on Folders, which will redirect you to the list of folders of this domain.
-If you have just installed grommunio or added the domain, the list will be empty.
+Click on a domain to expand available sub-pages and click on Public folders, which will redirect you to the list of folders of this domain.
+There are two views: A hierarchical view, like a common folder structure and a tree-like graph view.

 The following properties can be set: